People

 Elizabeth Tolbert is on the faculty of the Musicology Department at the Johns Hopkins Peabody Institute.
 Dr. Tolbert earned a bachelor’s in music from Florida State University, a master’s in music from University of Colorado, Boulder, and a Ph.D. from the University of California, Los Angeles (UCLA).
 Tolbert’s awards include Mellon Fellowship, Fulbright grant for study in Finland, NEH fellowship and ACLS grant.
 Her recent publications have appeared in “Embodied Voices” (Cambridge University Press), World of Music, Notes, Ethnomusicology, and Yearbook for Traditional Music.
 Tolbert has formerly served as faculty at New York University, UCLA, and Northwestern University.
 Tolbert’s research interests in ethnomusicology include intercultural approaches to aesthetics, music theory, gender, ritual and music cognition.

-Shea Trahan is a licensed architect and holds a leadership position in the New Orleans based firm of Trapolin-Peer Architects.
-Shea has authored a body of research into Resonant Form, an investigation into the intersection of architecture, sound, and the search for enlightenment.
-Building from an initial conception as a meditation chamber specifically designed for chanting, the project incorporates investigations into form, acoustics, physics, neurology, material systems, physiology, and mysticism.
-He holds degrees in architecture from Tulane University and the University of Louisiana at Lafayette and has a certification in the field of Neuroscience for Architecture from the NewSchool of Architecture and Design.
-Shea’s work has been featured internationally and has been included in publications and conferences including TEDx Vermilion Street, Architect Magazine, ArchDaily, the New Orleans Museum of Art, The Academy of Neuroscience for Architecture, and Creating Sensory Spaces: The Architecture of the Invisible.
-He currently serves on the Board of Directors for the U.S. Green Building Council Louisiana Chapter, and leads evidence-based design and sustainability efforts for his firm.
-Shea’s professional work focuses on theater and museum projects along with adaptive reuse of historic buildings.
+Trahan holds degrees in architecture from Tulane University and the University of Louisiana at Lafayette along with a certification in the field of Neuroscience for Architecture from the NewSchool of Architecture and Design.
+His work has been featured internationally and has been included in publications and conferences including TEDx Vermilion Street, Architect Magazine, ArchDaily, the New Orleans Museum of Art, The Academy of Neuroscience for Architecture, and Creating Sensory Spaces: The Architecture of the Invisible.
+He currently serves on the board of directors for the U.S. Green Building Council Louisiana Chapter.
+His professional work focuses on theater and museum projects, adaptive reuse of historic buildings, evidence-based design, and sustainability efforts in architectural practice.

-Dr. Wang received his B.S. in electrical engineering at Sichuan University in Sichuan, China, and his M.S. in electrical engineering and computer science at the University of Michigan.
+Dr. Wang received his B.S. in electrical engineering at Sichuan University in Sichuan, China, and his M.S. in electrical engineering and computer science at the University of Michigan in Ann Arbor, Michigan.
 He completed his Ph.D. in biomedical engineering at Johns Hopkins, and subsequently conducted a postdoctoral fellowship in neurophysiology at the University of California in San Francisco.
+He joined the Johns Hopkins faculty in 1995 as an associate professor, became an assistant professor in 2002, and accepted the title of full professor in 2002.

-Dr. Wang has won several awards and NIH grants for his research and currently serves as principal investigator of the Laboratory of Auditory Neurophysiology in the Department of Otolaryngology.
+Dr. Wang has won several awards and NIH grants for his research, and currently serves as principal investigator of the Laboratory of Auditory Neurophysiology in the Department of Otolaryngology.
 He has served on the editorial review boards for more than 20 academic journals in the field, has authored or co-authored several dozen peer-reviewed publications and has presented his work nationally and internationally.

 Susan Forscher Weiss is the past chair of musicology at the Peabody Institute and holds a joint appointment in the Department of German and Romance Languages at Johns Hopkins University.
 Dr. Weiss’s interests range from medieval and Renaissance music, music theory and musical instruments to music cognition and musical theatre.
 She has published widely with monographs, edited books, articles and reviews in a number of national and international journals.
 Awards include several from the National Endowment for the Humanities (including the most recent: NEH Digital Humanities Start-Up Grant, Level II (2013-14).
 Dr. Weiss was the Robert Lehman Visiting Professor at the Harvard Center for Italian Renaissance Studies, Villa I Tatti, 2014.